 Our levy promise was to maintain the library’s budget for books, movies, eBooks and other items as well as to maintain and replace internet-ready devices at Bethel and Sheldon branches.

-As things began to open back up, we increased our computer access for community members.
+We continued to increase access to computers for community members.
 Libraries play a critical role in bridging the digital divide through internet access and online training.
-From job hunting to staying in touch with distant loved ones, being able to log on to the web is an important part of life in 2022.
-The total number of computer sessions in FY22 was 52,479, up from 12,481 in FY21.
+From job hunting to staying in touch with friends and family, being able to access the internet is a critical part of life now.
+The total number of computer sessions in FY23 was 82,602, up from 52,479 in FY22.

-One important way we did this was by creating a Wi-Fi hotspot borrowing program.
-To determine feasibility, Eugene Public Library Foundation first sponsored a pilot project with additional support from Eugene Metro Rotary and partner agencies First Place Family Center, White Bird and 15th Night.
-Following the success of the trial run, the Foundation joined with the Friends of Eugene Public Library to raise $60,000 to purchase 300 hotspots to lend.
+We’ve noted in previous levy reports the success of the wireless hotspot program.
+During FY22 the Eugene Public Library Foundation joined with the Friends of Eugene Public Library to raise $60,000 to purchase 300 hotspots to lend.
 The campaign surpassed its goal.
 Generous individual donors as well as the Oregon Library Innovation Fund of Oregon Community Foundation gave a total of $102,000, which allowed the project to launch with 500 hotspots – 250 to lend and 250 supplied to local agencies that serve unhoused community members and others facing barriers to internet access.
+This program has been an incredible success and currently we loan out laptops with hotspots so people can access the internet regardless if they have it at home.

 Trust and libraries go hand in hand.
 The staff at Eugene Public Library takes the community's trust seriously.
 Study after study prove libraries remain highly trusted because of their proven ability to foster and share knowledge and to maintain people’s privacy.